charliewilco/obsidian/README.md

 [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4) (Inverted Triangle CSS) from Harry Roberts, is a way of structuring CSS in such a way that the most general selectors to trickle down to the most specific selectors, as if they're moving from the top of an bottom of a triangle to the pinnacle of it.

 In this implementation there are a few differences.
-Normally in ITCSS, you could have a tools like Sass functions, but most of the tools we'd need are coming in CSS and transpiled by [cssnext](cssnext.io/features/).
+Normally in ITCSS, you could have a tools like Sass functions, but most of the tools we'd need are coming in CSS and transpiled by [PostCSS plugins](https://postcss.org/).

 Objects have minimal visual styling in Obsidian.
 This is a set between the reset styling and the component level styling because it's beyond an element.